JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 To learn more about `.yarnrc`, please visit the [official Yarn documentation](https://classic.yarnpkg.com/en/docs/yarnrc/).

-### Disable Yarn downloading
+### Use pre-installed Yarn

-If you have Yarn already installed on the host where you build Kotlin/JS projects, you can configure the Kotlin/JS Gradle plugin to use this installation.
-In this case, the plugin won't download and install its own instance.
+If Yarn is already installed on the host where you build Kotlin/JS projects, you can configure the Kotlin/JS Gradle plugin to use it instead of installing its own Yarn instance.

-To disable Yarn installation, add the following lines to your `build.gradle(.kts)`:
+To use the pre-installed Yarn instance, add the following lines to your `build.gradle(.kts)`:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">